 Kiribati's pro-China leader Taneti Maamau wins re-election

+The result, confirmed to Reuters by the island nation's High Court, came after a fierce campaign that pitted the pro-Beijing leader against ally-turned-rival Banuera Berina, who is sympathetic to Taiwan.
+Maamau secured another four-year term with 26,053 votes compared with his rival's 17,866, results show, amid high voter turnout for the strategically located central Pacific nation.
+Maamau won the most votes in 16 of the 23 island constituencies.

-"We are drafting a statement to concede defeat," opposition spokesman Rimon Rimon told Reuters by phone from Kiribati.
-Rimon said that he expected the government to start approaching opposition lawmakers to form a majority in parliament.
+Opposition spokesman Rimon Rimon told Reuters by phone from Kiribati that he expected the government to start approaching opposition lawmakers to form a majority in parliament after loyalties were evenly split going into the vote.
+Maamau's office did not immediately respond to questions.

-Kiribati, the site of a mothballed Chinese space tracking station in the central Pacific, had a finely balanced parliament leading into the vote, with loyalties evenly split between the candidates.
+The result helps lock in the new diplomatic relationship between Tarawa and Beijing, ending any immediate bid by Taiwan to reclaim a diplomatic ally in the Pacific after it was muscled out of its alliances with Kiribati and Solomon Islands last year.
+Taiwan is now recognised by just 15 countries worldwide, four of which are in the Pacific - Marshall Islands, Nauru, Tuvalu and Palau.

+China claims democratic Taiwan as its territory with no right to state-to-state ties.
+Former president Anote Tong told Reuters that the Kiribati government would now need to deliver on its campaign promises.

 - READ MORE ON: